ballerina-platform/module-ballerina-constraint/ballerina/README.md

 ## Overview

-This Ballerina module provides annotations to add constraints to Ballerina types and an API to validate values with respect to the constraints defined in the respective types.
+This module provides annotations to add constraints to Ballerina types and an API to validate values with respect to the constraints defined in the respective types.

 ### Key Features